rcantini/rcantini.github.io/content/publication/RTSI-2021/index.md

 dimensions of the products they want to buy, and consequently reduce the likelihood of a return."
 featured: true
-publication: "*6th International Research and Technologies for Society and Industry Innovation for a smart world (IEEE RTSI 2021), September 2021*"
+publication: "*6th International Research and Technologies for Society and Industry Innovation for a smart world (IEEE RTSI 2021)*, September 2021, IEEE, 2021, pp. 474–479."
 # url_pdf: "files/papers/confs/CompareDimensions-Ecommerce-ott.pdf"
 doi: "10.1109/RTSI50628.2021.9597230"